fgamgee/Jitsi-Meet-Secure-Server/Install_Instructions.md

 ### Second Sitting
 3. Log onto AWS (if you logged out while waiting for the domain registration).
-4. Make a private/public key pair which you will need to log onto your instance.
-5. Begin the launch the of an instance (your server in the cloud).
+4. Begin the launch the of an instance (your server in the cloud).
-6. Set up the Amazon firewall (*aka* Security Group).
+5. Set up the Amazon firewall (*aka* Security Group).
-7. Finish launching your instance.
+6. Finish launching your instance.
-8. Allocate an Elastic IP for your instance.
+7. Allocate an Elastic IP for your instance.
-9. Set the domain name service (DNS) to associate your domain name with this IP.
+8. Set the domain name service (DNS) to associate your domain name with this IP.
+9. Open a PowerShell (Windows) or Command window (MAC/Linux)
+10. Make sure you can see your key you created in step 6.
-10. Log into your instance.
+11. Log into your instance.
-11. Run three commands on the command line.
+12. Run three commands on the command line.
-12. Answer a few prompts.
+13. Answer a few prompts.
-13. Add additional meeting hosts and their passwords.
+14. Add additional meeting hosts and their passwords.
 Only these users can host meetings on your server, using the username and password you set.
-14. Restart your server to apply security patches.
+15. Restart your server to apply security patches.
-15. Use your Jitsi Server to host video-conferences!
+16. Use your Jitsi Server to host video-conferences!
-16. Expand to more users if necessary
+17. Expand to more users if necessary

  **Troubleshooting at the end, if you get really stuck**